0b01001001/spectree/README.md

 For secure API endpoints, it is needed to define the `security_schemes` argument in the `SpecTree` constructor. `security_schemes` argument needs to contain an array of `SecurityScheme` objects.
 Then there are two ways to enforce security:

-1. You can enforce security on individual API endpoints by defining the `security` argument in the `spec.validate` decorator of relevant function/method (this corresponds to define security section on operation level, under `paths`, in `OpenAPI`). `security` argument is defined as a dictionary, where each key is the name of security used in `security_schemes` argument of `SpecTree` constructor and its value is required security scope, as is showed in the following example:
+1. You can enforce security on individual API endpoints by defining the `security` argument in the `spec.validate` decorator of relevant function/method (this corresponds to define security section on operation level, under `paths`, in `OpenAPI`). `security` argument is defined as a dictionary, where each key is the name of security used in `security_schemes` argument of `SpecTree` constructor and its value is required security scope, as is shown in the following example:

 <details>
 <summary>Click to expand the code example:</summary>